skeema/skeema/README.md

 * spatial indexes
 * sub-partitioning (two levels of partitioning in the same table)
 * CHECK constraints (MySQL 8.0.16+ / Percona Server 8.0.16+ / MariaDB 10.2+)
-* column-level compression, with or without predefined dictionary (Percona Server 5.6.33+)
 * special features of non-InnoDB storage engines

 This list is not necessarily exhaustive.
-Many of these will be implemented in subsequent releases.
+Some of these may be implemented in subsequent releases.

 Go La Tengo also does not yet support rename operations, e.g. column renames or table renames.